What We Provide

 - A minimum of 28 days of programming across six weeks during the summer break from public school.
 Our program dates vary by site, but generally begin the first week of June and conclude mid-to-late July.

-- Access to one-on-one and small group intervention by a trained Reading Specialist, whose sole responsibility during the summer program is utilize available data to work with students who need extra support and coach teachers to ensure the individual needs of students are being met.
+- Access to one-on-one and small group intervention by a trained Reading Specialist, whose sole responsibility during the summer program is to utilize available data to work with scholars who need extra support and coach teachers to ensure the individual needs of scholars are being met.

 - A focus on engaging instructional methods and topics, including the use of project based and differentiated learning, and a full spectrum of STEAM (Science, Technology, Engineering, Arts, and Math) subjects and lessons offered across our region.

-- A focus on youth development, leadership, and life-skills (such as socio-emotional learning) proven to support children and youth on their path to a successful, civically engaged, and economically stable adulthood.
+- A focus on youth development, leadership, and life-skills (such as social emotional learning) proven to support children and youth on their path to a successful, civically engaged, and economically stable adulthood.

-- A weekly field trip to Atlanta area science, cultural, arts, and entertainment centers to promote cultural competency and expand the horizons of our students who may not otherwise benefit from such exposure.
+- A weekly field trip to Atlanta area science, cultural, arts, and entertainment centers to promote cultural competency and expand the horizons of our scholars who may not otherwise benefit from such exposure.

-- A minimum of two meals and one snack daily to address our students’ physical needs and help close the hunger gap that exists for many low-income students dependent on the Free/Reduced Price Lunch program during the school year.
+- A minimum of two meals and one snack daily to address our scholars’ physical needs and help close the hunger gap that exists for many children who depend on the Free/Reduced Price Lunch program during the school year.

-- Transportation provided to and from field trips, swimming, and special events for all students, and transportation to/from our program sites offered for programs that require it geographically.
+- Transportation provided to and from field trips, swimming, and special events for all scholars, and transportation to/from our program sites offered for programs that require it geographically.